 By the way, “IRAC” is the syllogistic format used in many states to present an argument: State the issue.
 Recite the rule.
 Apply (or analyze) the rule to the facts.
 Conclude.
 Some states may prefer another format (e.g., CRAC, CIRAC), but it’s essentially the same.
 If you want to make sure, you can check for this by looking at sample essay answers.

-As a side note for the California bar, I would not conclude ahead of time (like the examples below from my first time).
+As a side note for the California bar, don’t conclude ahead of time (like the examples below from my first time).
 And I’m sure you won’t.
 There’s nothing to gain and everything to lose.

 This is just stylistic preference and may not be worth agonizing over.
 Using different formatting can help even more.
 As an example, your main issue could be bolded and underlined, each issue under the main issue could be a simple underline, sub-issues could be in italics, etc. If it gets too messy, you can even prefix each with different numbering levels (uppercase Roman, Arabic, letters, lowercase Roman, etc.).
 Like this: